Mincka/PowUI/README.md

 ## 🌍 Demo Website

-The latest development version of PowUI is available for testing here:
+The latest development version of PowUI is available for demonstration and testing here:
 **[https://powui.jehrhart.workers.dev/](https://powui.jehrhart.workers.dev/)**

-> ⚠️ **This demo is for testing and development purposes only.**
+> ⚠️ **This demo is for demo, testing and development purposes only.**
 > It should not be used for production or with real financial data.

 ## Step-by-step setup: